fulcrologic/fulcro-spec/README.md

 the above indicates that when `f` is called it will schedule `(g)` to run 200ms from \"now\" and `(h)` to run 300ms from \"now\".
 Then `f` will return `true`.

-## Clojure/cljs test

-You can use regular clojure test macros (is, are, etc).
-This is all clojure/cljs test underneath. `specification` is basically `deftest`.

 ## Other things of interest

 Untangled spec also has: